zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 public delegate void OnMicrophoneEnabledHandler (bool isEnabled);
 ```

-This callback is triggered when the microphone is enabled or disabled.
+The SDK triggers this callback when the microphone is enabled or disabled.

 <table>
 <colgroup>